Southern Illinois Salukis men's basketball

 The Southern Illinois Salukis men's basketball team represents Southern Illinois University Carbondale in Carbondale, Illinois.
 The Salukis compete in the NCAA Division 1, and they play their home games at Banterra Center.
-As of March 2019, Saluki Hall of Fame basketball player, Bryan Mullins, has become the newest head coach of the Southern Illinois basketball program.
+As of March 2024, former South Dakota State and Wright State coach, Scott Nagy, has become the newest head coach of the Southern Illinois basketball program.
+Southern Illinois has appeared 10 times in the NCAA Division I men's basketball tournament, most recently in 2007.